 3 Types of Seeds and Feeders Birds Love Best

-Maximize the traffic in your backyard with popular seed and feeders that keep birds coming back for more.
-Learn what birds eat sunflower, safflower and nyjer seed.
+Maximize the traffic in your backyard with the right birdseed and bird feeders.
+Learn what birds eat sunflower, thistle and safflower seeds.

 If you’ve just started trying to attract birds to your backyard, you may be unsure about what kind of birdseed you should pick, and what type of bird feeder to use.
 Don’t worry!
 We’ve got you covered with three most common birdseed types and the three most popular bird feeder styles.
+Plus, find out what birds eat sunflower seeds, safflower seeds and thistle seeds.
 Here’s what you need to know.

 Birds That Eat Sunflower Seed

-This food deserves the No. 1 spot in your yard!
-Sunflower seeds, both in the shell and out-of-shell meats appeal to finches, chickadees, nuthatches, grosbeaks, Northern cardinals, blue jays and even some woodpeckers.
-Because sunflower seeds attract many species, including some large undesirable birds and squirrels, they’re best served in tube feeders that allow only small songbirds to perch on or enter the feeding chamber.
+This food deserves the No. 1 spot in your yard because many, many birds eat sunflower seeds.
+Both in the shell and out-of-shell meats, these seeds appeal to finches, chickadees, nuthatches, grosbeaks, northern cardinals, blue jays and even some woodpeckers.
+Because sunflower seeds attract many species, including some large undesirable bully birds and squirrels, they’re best served in tube feeders that allow only small songbirds to perch on or enter the feeding chamber.

 Birds That Eat Safflower Seed